A potentially historic storm is bearing down on western New York state, bringing treacherous snowfall that could damage infrastructure | KRDO

 By Aya Elamroussi, CNN

-Thursday’s heavy snowfall that has pounded parts of western New York state will persist into Friday, when the worst of the potentially historic storm may cause trees to topple and property damage.
+Heavy snowfall that has pounded parts of western New York state will persist into Friday, when the worst of the potentially historic storm may cause trees to topple and damage property.

 “The snowfall will produce near zero visibility, difficult to impossible travel, damage to infrastructure, and paralyze the hardest-hit communities,” the National Weather Service said Thursday.
 “Very cold air will accompany this event, with temperatures 20 degrees below normal forecast by the weekend.”

+“Historic snowfall exceeding 4 feet is likely around Buffalo,” it added Friday.

+About 6 million people in five Great Lakes states — from Wisconsin to New York — are under snow alerts Friday, CNN Meteorologist Haley Brink said.
+Snow produced through lake effect will continue through Sunday in areas downwind of the Great Lakes, according to the National Weather Service.

-Areas east of Lakes Erie and Ontario may see snowfall at a rate of more than 3 inches per hour and be occasionally joined by lightning and gusty winds, the weather service warned.
+In New York, places east of Lakes Erie and Ontario may see snowfall at a rate of more than 3 inches per hour, occasionally joined by lightning and gusty winds, the weather service warned.

 “That level of snow coming down with that intensity is what creates the dangerousness the lack of ability to see on the roads,” New York Gov. Kathy Hochul said Thursday as she declared a state of emergency for 11 counties.